PurpleMB/purplemb.github.io/_posts/2025-10-03-monster-calculator.markdown

 </ul>

 <p>
-Using <a href="https://pokeapi.co/" target="_blank">PokéAPI</a>, I was able to retrieve a list of all monsters with query links to additional information for each monster.
+PokéAPI, I was able to retrieve a list of all monsters with query links to additional information for each monster.
 With this list I could construct a dictionary of information for each monster, ultimately combining all the entries together into a single JSON file.
 I chose to organize this file as a list of dictionaries, as this made the file easy to visually evaluate, making debugging errors quick, while also maintaining a connection between column names and values for easier database generation down the line.
 </p>

 <p>
-The data for a single monster is comprised of information relating to that monster, its overall species, and its specific form, meaning that to generate the compiled information for 1000+ monsters required more than 3000 queries.
+The data for a single monster is synthesized using information relating to that monster, its overall species, and its specific form.
+Due to this, generating the compiled information for 1000+ monsters requires more than 3000 queries.
 This number of requests, when processed in sequence, could lead to data gathering taking almost a minute.
 During the process of development, where I was frequently regathering data to fix bugs or add new data fields, this meant that I was spending significant amounts of time simply waiting for my data to compile.
 </p>

 <ul class="img-row">